lodist/Mushroom-Classification-Ensemble-Learning/README.md

 2. **Configuration parameters**: Sets up the configuration parameters, including paths and hyperparameters.

 3. **Move folders with fewer images**: The script moves folders containing a minimum number of images to ensure sufficient data for training each class.
+Test with various limits and adapt as needed to ëxploit maximum potential.

     ```python
     def move_folders_with_fewer_images(source_dir, target_dir, min_images=100):